-In compliance with Wisconsin state statute 38.04(16), as outlined in TCS Chapter 14 of the WI Administrative code, reasonable accommodation will be made of a student's or employee's sincerely held religious beliefs.
+In compliance with Wisconsin state statute 38.04(16), as outlined in TCS Chapter 14 of the WI Administrative code, reasonable accommodation will be made of a student's sincerely held religious beliefs.
 Students may request a reasonable accommodation with regard to scheduling an examination and other academic requirements.
-The student/employee will submit a request in writing to the instructor/employee's manager five school/working days prior to the date or dates of the anticipated absence.
+The student will submit a request in writing to the instructor/ five school/working days prior to the date or dates of the anticipated absence.
 The request will be kept confidential.
-Instructors/managers will provide a means by which makeup work is completed in a timely manner without any prejudicial effect.
+Instructors will provide a means by which makeup work is completed in a timely manner without any prejudicial effect.